tamil1208/House-Price-Prediction-System/README.md

 # 🏠 House Price Prediction System

-# Week 1 Internship Project – Xylofy AI
+### Week 1 Internship Project – Xylofy AI

 ## 📌 About the Project

-# This project was completed as part of the Week 1 Internship Assignment at Xylofy AI.
+This project was completed as part of the **Week 1 Internship Assignment at Xylofy AI**.
 The objective was to build a Machine Learning model capable of predicting house prices based on various property features and identify the factors that most strongly influence property value.

-# The project covers the complete Machine Learning workflow, including data cleaning, exploratory data analysis, feature engineering, model building, evaluation, visualization, and business recommendations.
+The project covers the complete Machine Learning workflow, including data cleaning, exploratory data analysis, feature engineering, model building, evaluation, visualization, and business recommendations.

-# 🏠 House Price Prediction System
+---

+## 🎯 Problem Statement

 Real estate buyers and sellers often rely on guesswork or outdated comparisons to estimate a property's fair value.
 This project develops a regression model that predicts house prices using features such as area, number of rooms, parking availability, furnishing status, and other amenities.
-A Machine Learning project that predicts house prices based on various housing features such as area, bedrooms, bathrooms, parking availability, furnishing status, and other amenities.
-The project uses data analysis, visualization, and regression models to provide accurate price predictions.

----

-## 📌 Project Overview

-Real estate buyers and sellers often struggle to estimate the fair value of a property.
-This project leverages Machine Learning techniques to predict house prices and identify the key factors influencing property values.

-The project includes:

-* Data Cleaning & Preprocessing
-* Exploratory Data Analysis (EDA)
-* Feature Engineering
-* Linear Regression Model
-* Random Forest Regressor
-* Model Evaluation
-* Interactive Prediction Dashboard

----

-## 🎯 Problem Statement

-Estimating property prices manually can be inaccurate and time-consuming.
-This project aims to build a regression model that predicts house prices based on property characteristics and identifies the most important factors affecting price.

 ---